gloveboxes/GitHub-Metrics-Endpoint/docs/20-metrics-tracker/30-add-github-action.md

 1. Select **Actions** from the repo menu.
 1. From the Actions menu, select **GitHub repo metrics report**.
 1. Select **Run workflow**, then select **Run workflow** again.
-1. Check that the workflow completed successfully.
-The GitHub Action will show a green checkmark if the workflow completed successfully.
+1. Check that the workflow completes successfully.
+The GitHub Action will show a green checkmark if the workflow completes successfully.

     ![This image overviews steps take to deploy the GitHub Action](../img/test-github-action.png)